o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release.md

 1. Click **Generate Bundle**, which opens the **Generate Bundles** dialog.

-1. Click **Browse...**, which opens File Explorer.
+1. Select an Output Bundle Name by clicking the **Browse...** button next to the Output Bundle Name field, which opens File Explorer.

-1. In File Explorer, enter a name for your package file, and then click **Save**.
+1. In File Explorer, enter a name for your package file, and then click **Open**.
 For this example, use the name `engine.pak`.

 1. Leave the other default options as is and click **Generate Bundles**.